JakubU/gymbeam.app-voicetranscriber/README.md

 The OpenAI Component is designed to transcribe audio files using the Whisper Automatic Speech Recognition (ASR) model.
 The process involves the following steps:

-- **Input Data:** The component takes input data in the form of a CSV file containing ticket IDs and corresponding audio file URLs.
+- **Input Data:** The component takes input data in the form of a CSV file containing IDs and corresponding audio file URLs.

 - **Download Audio:** It downloads the audio files from the provided URLs.